El Clon: Major League Wrestling (2021–2022)

-Arez made his Major League Wrestling (MLW) debut on July 10, 2021 at Battle Riot III, where entered at number 8 in the Battle Riot match for a future MLW World Heavyweight Championship match, but was eliminated by E. J. Nduka.
+Arez made his Major League Wrestling (MLW) debut on July 10, 2021, at Battle Riot III, where entered at number 8 in the Battle Riot match for a future MLW World Heavyweight Championship match, but was eliminated by E. J. Nduka.
 On October 2 at Fightland, Arez participated in a four-way match for the MLW World Middleweight Championship, but failed to win the title.
-On June 23, 2022 at Battle Riot IV, Arez entered the Battle Riot match at number 5, but was eliminated by Killer Kross.
+On June 23, 2022, at Battle Riot IV, Arez entered the Battle Riot match at number 5, but was eliminated by Killer Kross.

 All Elite Wrestling (2025–present)

 In August 2025, All Elite Wrestling (AEW) began airing vignettes of a new masked wrestler called El Clon, who was a villainous doppelgänger to Hologram.
 It was later reported that Arez would be portraying the character.
 At the sixth anniversary episode of Dynamite on October 1, El Clon made his debut, where he assisted Kyle Fletcher retain his AEW TNT Championship against Orange Cassidy and joined the Don Callis Family.

+El Clon made his in-ring debut on the January 3, 2026 episode of Collision, defeating Angélico.
+On the January 28 episode of Dynamite, El Clon unsuccessfully challenged Mark Briscoe for the TNT Championship.

+Consejo Mundial de Lucha Libre (2026–present)

+El Clon made his Consejo Mundial de Lucha Libre (CMLL) debut on the February 14, 2026 episode of Sabados De Coliseo, teaming with Volador Jr. to defeat Ángel de Oro and Daniel Garcia.
+On the April 3 episode of Viernes Espectacular, El Clon teamed with Don Callis Family stablemates Hechicero and Volador Jr. to unsuccessfully challenge JetSpeed (Kevin Knight and "Speedball" Mike Bailey) and Místico for the AEW World Trios Championship.
+The following night at the 83rd Anniversary Show of Arena Coliseo, El Clon defeated Mistico and Soberano Jr. in a three-way match.